-Abstract: Community user access of a WebGIS is characterized by intensity and popularity.
-The requested geospatial data have the characteristics of spatial and temporal locality.
-This paper proposed an expression for the replacement feature by balancing spatial and temporal locality as well as long-term and short-term popularity in tile access to ensure that the replacement process can not only optimize global access but also adapt to the access pattern changes.
+Abstract: Community user access of a WebGIS is characterized by intensity and popularity; the requested geospatial data have characteristics of spatial and temporal locality.
+This paper proposed an expression for the replacement feature by balancing spatial and temporal locality as well as long-term and short-term popularity in tile access to ensure the replacement process can not only optimize global access but also adapt to access pattern changes.
 Then, using the Hash function and linear linked chains to provide cooperative cache management in a heterogeneous cluster-based caching system speeds up the query and replacement process of tiles and improves the performance of the cluster-based cache service.
-Experimental results revealed that the proposed method obtained a higher cache hit rate and a good average response performance for a heterogeneous distributed cluster-based cache system, providing service to more users and thus increased its service capacity.
+Experimental results reveal that proposed method obtains a higher cache hit rate and a good average response performance for a heterogeneous distributed cluster-based cache system, servicing more users and increasing its service capacity.

-Keywords: Access pattern, Cache, Hash, Linear liked chain, Replacement, Spatiotemporal.
+Keywords: replacement, cache, access pattern, Hash, linear liked chain, spatiotemporal.

-1. INTRODUCTION
+1. INTRODUCE

-As the development of Web Geographic Information Systems (WebGIS) has progressed, user activity on such systems has increased [1].
-High levels of user access to WebGIS entail some social community law and access repeatability and the accessed hotspot geospatial data exhibits spatiotemporal locality [2-5].
-A distributed cluster-based caching system (DCCS) can cache accessed hotspots in the cluster-based cache servers, reducing the database I/O bandwidth and the response time for large-scale user access, thereby providing a scalable WebGIS service [6].
-DCCS is one of the most effective service-accelerating methods.
+As development of Web Geographic Information Systems (WebGIS) has progressed, user activity on such systems has increased [1].
+High levels of user access to WebGIS entail some social community law and access repeatability; the accessed hotspot geospatial data exhibits spatiotemporal locality [2-5].
+A distributed cluster-based caching system (DCCS) can cache accessed hotspots in cluster-based cache servers, reducing the database I/O bandwidth and the response time for large-scale user access, thereby providing a scalable WebGIS service [6].
+DCCS is the one of the most effective service-accelerating methods.
 However, the cache capability in DCCS is limited.
 When the cache is filled by outdated hotspot data, the new popular hotspot data cannot be cached.
-Thus, low storing-value data in the cluster-based cache system must be deleted for free storage space for new hotspot caching.
-This method is called cache replacement, and it directly impacts DCCS's performance in terms of cache utilization, cache hit ratio, response delay, and so on.
-Thus, cache replacement is the key method to improve the performance of a cluster-based WebGIS service.
+Thus, low storing-value data in the cluster-based cache system must be deleted to free storage space for new hotspot caching.
+This method is called cache replacement, and it directly impacts DCCS performance in terms of cache utilization, cache hit ratio, response delay, and so on.
+Thus, cache replacement is the key method to improve performance of a cluster-based WebGIS service.

-Some relevant studies have been conducted on cache replacement for Web pages, which can be divided into three types: 1) methods based on the locality principle, such as; Least Recently Used (LRU) [7], Least Frequently Used (LFU) [8], First In, First Out (FIFO) [7], and their variants; 2) methods based on the size of cached data, such as; Sizebased Replacement [9] and its varieties, Greedy dual-size [10], and LRU-MIN [11]; and 3) methods based on specific accessed content, such as the Weight method based on translating time cost, data size, and the latest access time [12], Hybrid-G [13], Lowest Relative Value (LEV) [14] and Size-Adjust LRU [15].
+Some advantageous studies have been conducted on cache replacement for Web pages, which can be divided into three types: 1) methods based on the locality principle, such as Least Recently Used (LRU) [7], Least Frequently Used (LFU) [8], First In, First Out (FIFO) [7], and their variants; 2) methods based on the size of cached data, such as Size-based Replacement [9] and its varieties, Greedy dual-size [10], and LRU-MIN [11]; and 3) methods based on specific accessed content, such as the Weight method based on translating time cost, data size, and the latest access time [12], Hybrid-G [13], Lowest Relative Value(LEV) [14], and Size-Adjust LRU [15].
 Many existing applications still use LRU as their replacement strategy, such as Google [16] and NASA [17].
 However, geospatial data in WebGIS have specific spatial and temporal features in access patterns, which differ from Web pages, and are stored primarily in tiles based on a pyramid model.
-The tiles in each layer have the same size since there are multiple tiles in a browsing window while a user roams in WebGIS.
+The tiles in each layer have the same size; there are multiple tiles in a browsing window while a user is roaming in WebGIS.
 Thus, the methods mentioned above cannot directly be used in cache replacement for geospatial data.